 The body requires macronutrients and micronutrients to support body functions and systems.
 Macronutrient refers to the energy yielding nutrients such as carbohydrates, proteins, and fats, whereas micronutrients refers to non-energy yielding nutrients such as vitamins and minerals.
 Micronutrients generally support the functions of macronutrients and as such, are vitally important to the wound healing process.
 Fluids/water serves as the solvent for vitamins, minerals, glucose and other nutrients.
 As such, fluids/water play an important role in wound healing.
 See below for the breakdown of the roles played by macro- and micronutrients in wound healing:

 Screening tools that are quick, easy to use and have been validated should be used to identify individuals with wounds who are at risk for malnutrition.
-Once it has been determined that the individual is at risk, they should be referred to the registered dietitian who will complete an assessment and determine the appropriate calories, protein and other nutrients needed for healing.
-A variety of tools are available for nutritional assessment, such as the Malnutrition Screening Tool (MST), the Short Nutritional Assessment Questionnaire (SNAQ) and the Mini-Nutritional Assessment-Short Form (MNA-SF®).
+Once it has been determined that the individual is at risk, they should be referred to the registered dietitian/nutritionist who will complete an in-depth nutrition assessment and determine the appropriate calories, protein and other nutrients needed for healing.
+A variety of validated tools are available for the conduct of a nutritional screen.
+These include: the Malnutrition Screening Tool (MST), the Short Nutritional Assessment Questionnaire (SNAQ) and the Mini-Nutritional Assessment-Short Form (MNA-SF®).